 Learn more about truffle cultivation, truffle in cooking and truffle in the world.

-The seminar will be held mostly in english
+The seminar will be held mostly in swedish

 Lecturers at the Seminar: